weewx/weewx/docs_src/upgrade.md

 then you will not have to `sudo` to make changes to skins or configurations.
 You *will* have to `sudo` to start/stop `weewxd`.

-For upgrades, the installer will check the ownership of `/var/lib/weewx`, and it will run `weewxd` as that user and group.
+For upgrades, the installer will check the ownership of `/var/lib/weewx`.
+If the ownership is `root:root`, the installer will create the `weewx` user and run `weewxd` as that user and group.
+Otherwise, `weewxd` will run as the previously configured user.

 #### udev rules installed for core hardware